buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Notifications - Provided new notification type for new activity posts by someone member is following

 = 2.2.2 =
 * Activity - Handled draft activity UI issue in the responsive view
 * Groups - Handled invalid notice shows in frontend when group updated from the dashboard